audit-labs-audits/telcoin-network/README.md

 The CLI is used to create validator information, join a committee, and start the network.
 The following `.env` variables are useful but not required:

-- `TN_PRIMARY_HOST`: The ip address of the primary libp2p network.
-Defaults to 0.0.0.0.
+- `TN_PRIMARY_ADDR`: The multi address of the primary libp2p network.
-- `TN_PRIMARY_PORT`: The udp port (QUIC protocol) of the primary libp2p network.
-Default to an available port.
+- `TN_WORKER_ADDRS`: The multi address(es) of the worker libp2p networks.
+This is a comma seperated list.
-- `TN_WORKER_HOST`: The ip address of the worker libp2p network.
-Defaults to 0.0.0.0.
+All of these multi addresses will default to /ip4/127.0.0.1/udp/[PORT]/quic-v1 with an unused port for PORT.
+This is really only useful for tests (but is very useful for testing).
-- `TN_WORKER_PORT`: The udp port (QUIC protocol) of the worker libp2p network.
-Default to an available port.
+You MUST supply quic-v1 and udp to work with the telcoin-network (although if you were setting up your own network other protocols may work but are untested).

 ## Example RPC request